leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw3.md

 You are expected to leverage your function from Q1.

 Please demonstrate the CLT works by showing the following:
-- Choose an appropriate sample size, `n`, where samples from the Gaussian mixture can produce histograms that clearly show the bimodal pattern (e.g. `n > 10`).
+- Choose an appropriate sample size, `n`, i.e. samples from the Gaussian mixture with this sample size can produce histograms that clearly show the bimodal pattern (e.g. `n > 10`).
 Please plot the histogram with your sample size in the title of the graph.
 - (this is worded intentionally more statistically) Please simulate 2500 different **sample averages** for the sample size you chose above and plot the distribution of the **sample averages**.
+These different sample averages should be based on data drawn from different calls to `rgaussmix`.
 - Now please repeat the step above but draw `10*n` data points.
 Please make sure the new plot is comparable to the previous one, e.g. if I hid the tick marks, the distribution with the larger sample size should have a visibly tighter distribution.
   - You should not hide the tick marks!